matthiaskoenig/cy3sbml/src/main/java/org/cy3sbml/miriam/README.md

 from MIRIAM.

 Next steps are
-* moving the MIRIAM lookup to MIRIAM xml file (Nico code)
 * functionality for updating resources files (MIRIAM file, other local information)
 * OLS lookup of terms
 * display of term information